Legazpi, Albay: 1814 eruption of Mt. Mayon

-On February 1, 1814, Mayon Volcano—located just a few kilometers from the town—erupted in the most cataclysmic explosion in its recorded history.
-The 1814 eruption buried or obliterated several neighboring settlements (including the church of Cagsawa, and the villages of Budiao and Camalig) under volcanic ash and lahar flows.
-1,200 people were killed in the disaster, making it Mayon's deadliest known eruption.
-Sawangan itself was partly destroyed – the entire town was effectively leveled and a large portion of its inhabitants perished or fled.
+On February 1, 1814 Mayon Volcano erupted in the most cataclysmic explosion in its recorded history.
+The eruption obliterated or buried several neighboring settlements under volcanic ash and lahar flows, including the church of Cagsawa and the villages of Budiao and Camalig.
+Twelve hundred people were killed, making it Mayon's deadliest known eruption, and Sawangan itself was partly destroyed with the entire town effectively leveled and a large portion of its inhabitants having perished or fled.

-After the 1814 eruption, the parish priest of Sawangan, Fray Pedro Licup, OFM, led the survivors in relocating to safer ground at Makalaya on the slopes of Mount Bariw (present-day Barangay Taysan).
-This highland area was deemed a temporary refuge from the volcano's devastation.
-However, many evacuees – being lowlanders accustomed to coastal living – grew uncomfortable in the uplands.
-Within a few years, groups of survivors began returning toward the lowlands.
-A significant number resettled in an area called Taytay (now Barangay Bagumbayan in downtown Legazpi), while others defied official orders and went back to the original site of Sawangan.
+After the 1814 eruption the parish priest of Sawangan, Friar Pedro Licup OFM, led the survivors in relocating to highland areas at Makalaya on the slopes of Mount Bariw, present-day Barangay Taysan.
+However, many of the evacuees were lowlanders accustomed to coastal living and grew uncomfortable in the uplands.
+Within a few years groups of survivors began returning to the lowlands, with a significant number resettling in an area called Taytay – now Barangay Bagumbayan in downtown Legazpi – which grew into a flourishing community.
+Others defied official orders and went back to the original coastal site of Sawangan, founding a new village on the ruins of Sawangan that they called Binanuahan (meaning "old town," also known as Banuang Gurang in Bikol).
+By 1818 a Spanish census which included the islands of Masbate, Catanduanes, and Ticao showed that Legazpi and the rest of the province had 35,321 native families and 1,334 Spanish-Filipino families.

-Those who returned to the old coastal site founded a new village they called Binanuahan (meaning "old town," also known as Banuang Gurang in Bikol) on the ruins of Sawangan.
-At the same time, the settlement at Taytay grew into a flourishing community.
-Spanish authorities, however, had issued a decree on October 1, 1829, prohibiting the establishment of new towns without government sanction.
-To comply with this policy, the growing lowland community at Taytay and the smaller coastal village at Binanuahan were officially treated as one combined town.

-The Taytay side (inland) became the primary township known as Albay Nuevo or "New Albay," with Binanuahan designated as its visita (tributary barrio).
-Albay Nuevo – also called Bagumbayan ("new town") – essentially replaced the original town of Albay/Sawangan as the provincial capital in the 1820s–1830s.
-In practice, though, many residents of Binanuahan resented being subordinated to the new town's administration.
+However, Spanish authorities issued a decree on October 1, 1829 prohibiting the establishment of new towns without government sanction.
+To comply with this policy the growing lowland community at Taytay and the smaller coastal village at Binanuahan were officially treated as one combined town.
+The inland Taytay side became the primary township known as Albay Nuevo or "New Albay", with Binanuahan designated as its visita (tributary barrio).
+Albay Nuevo essentially replaced the original town as the provincial capital in the 1820s and 1830s, although many residents of Binanuahan resented being subordinated to the new town's administration.